gaurav-narra/gaurav-narra.github.io/_posts/2016-03-11-save_money_on_staging_servers_on_aws.markdown

 {%endhighlight%}

-Copied the following shell script to the jenkins server and created a new job with option parameter start/stop and build with the above shell script and argument as the `action start/stop` selected from the parameter.
+Copied above script to the jenkins server and created a new job with option parameter start/stop and build it with the above shell script and argument as the `action start/stop` selected from the parameter.

 {% highlight ruby %}
   /var/lib/jenkins/stop_start_server.sh $ACTION
 {%endhighlight%}

-Also set up a cron task in the jenkins server which calls the above script at 8 pm and shuts the servers, if any one is using them post 8 pm then they would go to jenkins UI and start the staging environment.
+Also have set up a cron task in the jenkins server which calls the above script at 8 pm and shuts the servers.
+If any one is using them post 8 pm then they would go to jenkins UI and start the staging environment.

 I hope something from the above random shit is helpful.
 Adios.